-Therefore, C is legitimate, practical, realistic and workable.
+Therefore, C is legitimate, practical, realistic, moral and workable.

-This, most politicians and activists tell us, is how things get done in the real world.
-Especially since the upheavals of the 1960s, countless books have extolled the innate wisdom of the great middle and the need for idealists to find common ground with their adversaries.
+This, most politically savvy people tell us, is how things get accomplished in the real world.
+Especially since the upheavals of the 1960s, countless books and news aggregators have extolled the innate wisdom of the great democratic middle and the need for idealists to find common ground with their adversaries.
 It’s often very good advice.

 But I’m not talking about people who see some good in each side of a debate, who play by the same rules and have comparable, idealistic visions of the common good.
 I’m talking about those spokespersons for that same corporate-consumerist, business-as-usual, consensual reality of American empire that the 1960s called into question.
 I’m talking about people whose jobs depend on their knowing very well that allowing actual alternative thinking (socialist; anarchist; anti-imperialist; environmentalist; anti-consumerist; anti-policing; advocates for racial, healthcare, prison, gender, immigration reform and drug justice, etc.) into the public discourse and airwaves would threaten both that consensus and their own jobs.